tundish/addisonarches/addisonarches/sequences/stripeyhole/visiting_suite.rst

    The keys to 18A Addison Arches.
 Big one is for the front doors.
    Padlock for the cage.
 Key to the office.

 [MARTIN]_

+    Quick, |HERO| do me a favour until I get out.

+    The big one is for the front doors.
+Silver one is the office key.
+    And this one opens the padlock on the cage.

+    Flog as much of that gear as you can, but don't get caught with it, right?

+[MARTIN]_